sadiakamal/sadiakamal.github.io/index.md

 * Received CS Outstanding Leader and Scholar award 2023
 * Worked as Reviewer for ICMLA 2023, reviewed 5 papers
 * Two paper got accepted at ICMLA 2023

+# Research Experience
+* Currently developing fine-tuning strategies to analyze bias shifts in LLMs(LLaMA, GPT etc.), quantifying the impact of topic-specific and entity-masked training.
+* Developed a bias-mitigated deep learning model for political stance detection in news articles, integrating external knowledge sources.
+Achieved 73% accuracy, surpassing baselines in unseen domains.
+* Implemented deep learning models (Transformers, Decision Trees, Random Forest), using PyTorch and TensorFlow for various tasks such as classification and regression.
+Specially fine-tuned \textbf{LLMs} using optimization techniques such as LoRA, QLoRA in both text and multimodal setups on multiple downstream tasks, with the goal of understanding their reasoning capabilities.

+# Teaching Experience & Talks
+* Gave two lectures in Representation Learning course as a guest lecturer
+* Gave a guest lecture in artificial intelligence course

 # Achievements